bamadesigner/rock-the-slackbot/readme.txt

 == Changelog ==

 = 1.1.1 =
-* Updated the notification filters so now they include the notification pieces, the slug of the notification event, and event specific information so you can make adjustments according to the event.
+* Updated the notification filters so they include the notification pieces, the slug of the notification event, and event specific information so you can make adjustments according to the event.
+* Added 'rock_the_slackbot_outgoing_webhook_payload' filter which allows you to change any payload sent to Slack in an outgoing webhook.
 * Fixed where the webhook URL wasn't being sent to the filters.

 = 1.1.0 =